rokucommunity/rooibos/docs/index.md

 #### Stubs
 Stubs are Fakes which are not tracked.
 This means that you can execute your unit tests, using the fake methods; but Rooibos will not fail your tests if things were not as expected (i.e. wrong params, wrong number of invocations).
 These can be very handy for setting certain test conditions (i.e. you can create a fake network response that will return a specific result, which drives your test)

-To create a stub, we use the `Stub` method:
+To create a stub, we use the `stubCall` method:

 ```
-function Stub(target, methodName, expectedInvocations = 1, expectedArgs = invalid, returnValue = invalid) as object
+function stubCall(invocation, returnValue = invalid) as object
 ```

  - The target is the object which will have it's method replaced,